kl1nton/3_EMQ_Practice_Papers/3_EMQ_Practice_Paper.md

 For each of the following scenarios, choose the most appropriate investigation from the list above.

 ### Q5
-An 18-year-old motorcyclist involved in a high-speed RTA sustains multiple injuries, including a head injury, haemothorax, fractured pelvis and femur.
-There is blood at the external urethral meatus.
+An 18-year-old motorcyclist involved in a *high-speed RTA* sustains multiple injuries, including a head injury, haemothorax, fractured pelvis and femur.
+There is *blood at the external urethral meatus*.
-#### Answer:
+#### Answer: H. CT scan with contrast - ?

 ### Q6
-A 45-year-old man involved in an RTA as the restrained driver sustains fractures of ribs 8–12.
+A 45-year-old man involved in an RTA as the *restrained driver* sustains *fractures of ribs 8-12*.
 He is initially haemodynamically unstable, but responds to fluids.
-There is free fluid in the abdomen on a FAST scan (focused abdominal sonography for trauma) and frank haematuria is draining from the catheter.
+There is *free fluid in the abdomen* on a FAST scan (focused abdominal sonography for trauma) and *frank haematuria* is draining from the catheter.
-#### Answer:
+#### Answer: F. Urethrogram - ?

 ### Q7
-A 25-year-old man sustains a stab wound to the left flank.
-He has haematuria draining from his catheter and severe left loin pain.
+A 25-year-old man sustains a *stab wound* to the left flank.
+He has *haematuria draining from his catheter* and *severe left loin pain*.
-#### Answer:
+#### Answer: B. KUB study - ?

 ### Q8
-A 30-year-old motorcyclist sustains an unstable pelvic fracture.
-His catheter is draining frank haematuria.
+A 30-year-old motorcyclist sustains an *unstable pelvic fracture*.
+His catheter is draining *frank haematuria*.
-#### Answer:
+#### Answer: C. Ultrasound scan (USS) - ?

 Q9-12: Theme: Burns